-European industrial doctorate for efficient multidisciplinary design Optimization of Multifunctional Aerospace Composite Structures
+European industrial doctorate for efficient multidisciplinary design Optimisation of Multifunctional Aerospace Composite Structures

-- Develop, deliver and implement novel and efficient structural MDO technological tools for the European aerospace industry,
+- Develop, deliver and implement novel, accurate and efficient structural Multidisciplinary Design Optimisation (MDO) tools

-- Nurture and train the next European generation of MDO research professionals.
+- Nurture and train the next generation of MDO research professionals.

-OptiMACS has an intersectoral character, drawing know-how from both academic and industrial research and innovation teams.
-It also has an intensely multi-disciplinary character, coupling expertise from mechanical, aerospace, manufacturing and software engineering, as well as from the area of applied mathematics.
+- Multi-disciplinary combining expertise from mechanical, aerospace, manufacturing and software engineering, as well as from the area of applied mathematics

 Meet the ESRs

 - Research- OptiMACS will focus on improving the accuracy and efficiency of the MDO platform currently employed by AIRBUS

 - Training- OptiMACS ESRs will be given opportunities to develop transferrable skills alongside their research expertise